Fall 2018 International Arrival & Orientation Information

 The passport is a document issued by your government giving you permission to travel outside of your country.
-It is renewed through your embassy or the nearest consul and it serves as your identity documentation in a foreign country.
+Passport can be renewed through your embassy or the nearest consul and it serves as your identity documentation in a foreign country.
 Make sure to keep your passport in a safe place.
 You should also keep a copy of your passport in a safe place in case the original becomes lost or stolen.
-Your embassy will be able to issue a replacement more promptly, if you can provide them with a copy of the original.
-In order for you to maintain your legal status in the United States, your passport must remain current at all time.
-For passport renewal, your embassy may need a letter verifying that you are a full-time student.
-You may request such a letter from the Office of International Students.

 United States Visa

 A visa is a document which grants you permission by the U.S. government to request entry into the United States as a non-immigrant under specific conditions.
-It is a multi-colored stamp in your passport issued by an American Embassy or consulate abroad.
 Depending upon the agreement between your home government and the United States government, you may have been issued a visa with an expiration date or possibly a multiple-entry visa.

 You should prepare yourself adequately for your appointment at the Consulate or Embassy by taking with you any documents that the Consul requests.
 You may show whatever supporting material you have, if the interviewer asks for it.
+The strongest factors taken into consideration by the Consular Officer are family ties, property, job, and other financial commitments in your home country.
 The Consular Officer will review your application and documentation in order to be certain that you are indeed a non-immigrant and that you do not intend to live in the United States permanently.
-The burden of proof is on you.
-The strongest factors taken into consideration by the Consular Officer are family ties, property, job, and other financial commitments in your home country.
-It is rare that a Fairfield student has had any difficulty in obtaining a visa to re-enter the United States.
-If you are well-prepared and truthful in your efforts, your visa will probably be issued routinely.

 Once you enter the United States, you will not need your visa unless you plan to travel abroad and return to the United States.